PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 * hash_authenticator
 * native_authenticator (new)

-There is no need to change or update any .env settings for initial one-user (you) launch and testing.
+There is no need to change or update any .env settings for initial one-user (you) launch and testing from a localhost machine.
 The default setting `dummy_authenticator` uses the default user `jovyan` whose password you can set in the `.env` file.

 ### GitHub authentication
 #### Obtain your GitHub Account Credentials